 - Charge more to your credit cards, and do it strategically.

 Say you’re running late from work one night, and stop to pick up Chinese takeout food for dinner.
-If you charge that to your Chase Sapphire Preferred or Reserve cards*, which give you 2 or 3 points per dollar spent dining out respectively, you’ve just doubled or tripled your points earning on that purchase.
+If you charge that to your Chase Sapphire Preferred Card or Chase Sapphire Reserve cards*, which give you 2 or 3 points per dollar spent dining out respectively, you’ve just doubled or tripled your points earning on that purchase.

 - Acquire new cards to score their sign-up bonuses.